sparaseth/student-management/README.md

 	From the same page you will see the student list.Serching student and deletion of the student is also available in the same page.

 # How to run
-  Import rhe project on eclise workspance and run on apache tomcat
+  Import the database schema into your mysql database Import rhe project on eclise workspance and run on apache tomcat